SamSchiavone/primitive-belyi-maps/README.md

 # primitive-belyi-maps
-Scripts for computing primitivizations of Belyi maps
+Scripts for computing primitivizations of Belyi maps.
+Written in Magma and Sagemath.